Reviewed by Artists

 Montello Foundation

-The Montello Fiundation was an incredible experience- 2 weeks in solitude in the pristine high desert of Nevada.
-The residency house is beautiful and simple, with everything one needs for a comfortable stay, and the adjoining studio has fabulous views of north and south facing mountains, along with the most incredible sun rises and sunsets.
+The Montello Foundation was an incredible experience- 2 weeks in solitude in the pristine high desert of Nevada.
+The residency house is beautiful and simple, with everything one needs for a comfortable stay, and the adjoining studio has fabulous views of north and south facing mountains, along with the most incredible sunrises and sunsets.
 You are literally alone with nature, the sounds of the wind, coyotes in the distance.
-It was an amazingly peaceful and productive time for me! **make sure to rent a 4 wheel drive car though, as the road in can be a bit treacherous!
+It was an amazingly peaceful and productive time for me!
+Make sure to rent a 4-wheel-drive car though, as the road in can be a bit treacherous!

 Read full review →